-Remove old caulk/sealant, dirt, and loose particles with a caulk-removing tool, or a wire brush for concrete and masonry applications, and wipe clean with a cloth.
-Apply masking tape to either side of the joint to create a straight edge.
-(Remove immediately after caulk application.)
+Remove old sealant, dirt and loose particles with a caulk-removing tool, or a wire brush for concrete and masonry applications, and wipe clean with a cloth.
+Apply painter’s tape to either side of the joint to create a straight edge.
+Remove immediately after caulk application.

-Use your gloved finger or a wet caulk-smoothing tool within two to five minutes of application to help achieve a smooth, clean bead of caulk.
+Use your gloved finger or a wet caulk finish tool to help achieve a smooth, clean bead of caulk.

-Adjust pressure to the gun so that the caulk/sealant is barely coming out of the tube.
-Replace the cap, or use a nail or similar object to seal the tube opening.
-To clean the area around the sealed joint, use mineral spirits for silicone sealant, and soap and water when using an acrylic; wipe excess material from tools and clean accordingly as well.
+Adjust pressure to the gun so that the sealant is barely coming out of the tube.
+Replace the cap or use a nail or similar object to seal the tube opening.
+To clean the area around the sealed joint, use mineral spirits for a silicone sealant or a hybrid sealant and soap and water for an acrylic.
+Wipe excess material from tools and clean accordingly as well.

 - Dripless caulk gun